acryptos/docs-thegreatwave/README.md

 We believe that the advent of decentralised finance and the composability that blockchain technology brings will empower individuals and communities with more opportunities, resources, agency and sense of ownership.

-As the world sits on the cusp of a new technological renaissance and creator economy, we want to help position artists ride the great wave over this rising tide through our combined efforts.
+As the world sits on the cusp of a new technological renaissance and creator economy, we want to help position artists ride the great wave over this rising tide through our combined efforts as a collective.

 ### First Wave